-- Freshmen and Sophomores All freshman and sophomore students, including transfer students (0-55 credits accumulated), are required to reside in university housing, with the following exceptions.
-The sophomore student (28-55 credits accumulated) requirement may be waived by administrative action on a yearly basis. - a.
+Freshmen and Sophomores - All freshman and sophomore students, including transfer students (0-55 credits accumulated), are required to reside in university housing, with the following exceptions.
+The sophomore student (28-55)

+- a.
 Married students - Students who will be twenty years of age by the first day of classes of fall semester of the current academic year (The current academic year is fall semester through spring semester.) - c.
 Veterans with one or more years of active service - d.
 Students living with parents or legal guardian - e.
 Students taking 6 or fewer credits during the semester in question. - Juniors and Seniors Juniors and seniors are encouraged to live on campus.
 The university will always seek to achieve some balance of juniors and seniors in each housing unit.